Nazeer2013/nd00333_AZMLND_C2/README.md

-# Project Title - Operationalizing Bank Loan Recommendation Model
+# Project Title - Operationalizing Banks loan Recommendation Model

 Before getting into project overview I would like to in short describe  **WHY**  Machine learning.